Frederick Irving Anderson

 It is unusual to see an inverted detective story at such an early date.
 Most histories of detective fiction state that the form was created by R. Austin Freeman, with "The Case of Oscar Brodski" (published in magazines in 1910), which was first reprinted in book form along with Freeman's subsequent inverted stories in 1912, in The Singing Bone.
 But Anderson's tale looks fairly close to the inverted form.
 The story is seen from the point of view of the killer, a surgeon, and we watch along with him as the Press gradually closes in.
 Unlike Freeman, we do not actually see the crime being committed in the first half; and unlike Freeman, the point of view does not actually shift to the detectives in the second half.
 But we certainly do see the reporter detective's evidence collected against the killer in the final sections of the story.
 The story is less "fair play" than Freeman's work; the reader does not see all the evidence in advance, but must simply sit back and watch as the reporter cracks the case.
 I have no idea if Anderson hit on the inverted format independently of Freeman; or if he read Freeman's work in magazines in 1910; or if there are other early prototypical inverted stories that influenced both writers.

-The detective features at the end involve the use of technology.
+The detective features and clues at the end involve the use of technology.
 So "The Peppercorn Entail" can be considered as a work of Scientific Detection, like many other Anderson tales.

 The millionaire has a limitless number of agents and guards to do his bidding.
 This recalls other Anderson stories, in which the police have similarly unlimited resources and manpower to carry out their detective schemes.

+Health Food.
 The millionaire's interest in eating "health food", recalls the earlier sleuth Thorpe Hazell of Victor L. Whitechurch.
 The "predigested" aspect of the biscuits recalls a bit the high-tech food in the futuristic science fiction novel Ralph 124C41+ (1911) by Hugo Gernsback.

 Links to later Anderson tales.
 The key anticipates the title object in "The Door Key", although it plays a different role in the plot.
 Both keys are produced at dramatic moments, and laid by one man in front of another man, in hopes of gaining a dramatic effect.
 In both tales, the man producing the key wants to intimidate the other man.